 Instructions

-- Slice your potatoes into 8 equal wedge shapes.
-I find this easiest by slicing in half, place flat side down and slice those in half, then flip again and slice in half again.
+• Slice your potatoes into 8 equal wedge shapes.
+I find this easiest by slicing the potato in half, placing the flat sides down, slicing those in half, then flipping and slicing in half again.

-- Add to a pot of cold water with 1 tsp salt, then bring to boil.
+• Add the slices to a pot of cold water with 1 tsp salt and then bring to a boil.
 Once bubbling, allow to boil for 3-4mins.
 The edges should just begin to fray and you should only just be able to slice with a knife.

 Video